 On the western border of San Sebastian is the ex-Rastro, Merida’s original meat-packing district, where the butchers, also known for their brawn and testosterone, lived and worked.
 The ex-Rastro now has a large sports park for baseball, soccer and walking, located just behind the Chedraui supermarket that faces Avenida Itzaes.

-Nowadays, San Sebastian and Ermita are seeing a revival.
-The beautiful church in San Sebastian still stands, flanked on two sides by a shady park and a sports area with a large fenced field for baseball and soccer, as well as a much-used basketball court.
+For the last few years, San Sebastian and Ermita are seeing a revival among expatriates, as these areas have been the target of much beautification by the city of Merida.
+The stunning church in San Sebastian still stands, flanked on two sides by a shady park and a sports area with a large fenced field for baseball and soccer, as well as a much-used basketball court and a brand new ‘exercise’ court.
 On the Calle 75 side of the church are government offices that used to be a police station.
 It is said that the metal fence surrounding the courtyard was built with the muzzles of rifles repurposed after the Mexican Revolution (check it out for yourself next time you’re there…).
 Extranjeros are moving into the area, attracted by the large plots of land available for lower prices than similar ones uptown in Santa Ana or Santiago, as well as for the authentic neighborhood feel.
-The park in front of Ermita’s church was recently renovated with a new playground, wi-fi connections and computer docking stations.
-The streets around Ermita are being reset and repaved with the original bricks.
+The park in front of Ermita’s church was also renovated a few years ago with a new playground, Wi-Fi connections and computer docking stations.
+The streets around Ermita have been reset and repaved with the original bricks.

 San Sebastian boasts a food market, with fruit and vegetable stalls, butchers and cocinas economicas on both sides of Calle 70, where dining on Yucatecan food under the stars is a local pasttime.
+These particular restaurants are very popular with local Meridanos from other parts of the city and are quite busy on weekend nights.
 There are public and private schools around the park, an Extra convenience store and one of Merida’s favorite antique stores at the corner of Calle 72 and Calle 75.
 San Sebastian is known for its fairs, and throughout much of the year, booths with penny arcades are set up around the park, sometimes joined by ferris wheels and merry-go-rounds.
 The first two weeks of August are especially busy here, when it seems like half of Merida comes down to enjoy San Sebastian’s famous fería, complete with voladores (homemade bottle rockets), papier maché bulls and music.

 The zoo, the Penitentiary and the O’Horan Hospital still exist, flanking the lovely Parque de la Paz (Peace Park), though the Penitentiary has been repurposed as city offices.
 The park also provides shady respite to the nearby Military Hospital, the Medical School across the street, and the Yucatan version of the DMV, where this famous story took place, and where one goes to register a car or get license plates.

 The neighborhood behind and around the Zoo is still a humble one, and it too has a smattering of extranjero residents.
 They are attracted to the authentic neighborhood feel and the lower prices, as well as proximity to the lovely zoo, the wide Avenida Itzaes and the Parque de la Paz.
 There is no central market here, but homes are within walking distance to the Chedraui on Avenida Itzaes, as well as a San Francisco on Calle 59.
-Calle 59, one of the main entrances into town to this day, is experiencing a renaissance lately, with many of its older colonial buildings being beautifully restored.
+Besides the cultural charms of these neighborhoods, homes here are less than a fifteen minute drive to the Merida airport… even less when there is no traffic!

 Mejorada for many years had a strong military presence, and the cuartel, or barracks, took up an entire block just south of Calle 59 and east of Calle 50.
 That fact is commemorated by a plaque at that corner, El Cuartel, and the cuartel itself now houses a school and buildings for afterschool programs.
 The grounds even have a railroad car inside, outfitted as a classroom.

 Mejorada had its boom time during the railroad era (late 1800′s), when Merida’s magnificent railroad station was built.
 Friends of ours who grew up in Merida have told us that steam engines still chugged into the station in the 1960′s.
 Today, one of those steam engines chugs around Disneyworld.
 Nowadays, the station has been partially refurbished and now serves as the Escuela Superior de Artes de Yucatan (ESAY).
 There are still portions of the station that are unrenovated, as well as a large plot of land where various railroad cars lie rusting in the sun.
-Rumour has it that the rest of the structure will one day be renovated for performance and retail spaces, and the land turned into a park.
+Rumour has it that the rest of the structure will one day be renovated for performance and retail spaces, and the land turned into an even nicer park.
 We can’t wait.
-On the north side of this future park is Merida’s Railroad museum, where a collection of historical engines and railroad cars await visitors in a manicured, park-like environment, tended over by a lonely but dedicated guard.
+On the north side of this park is the Yucatan Railway Museum, where a collection of historical engines and railroad cars await visitors in a manicured, park-like environment, tended over by a lonely but dedicated guard.

 Mejorada Park itself is one of Merida’s most tranquil, with its large, bronze sculpture commemorating the Niños Heroes de Chapultepec.
 The park is often used by local youth for dance or parade practice.
 On the east side, facing the church and the University buildings, you can find a line-up of men and their trucks available for whatever job you might have for them.
 If you are moving furniture from one house to another, this is the place to go to rent a crew and a truck to help you.
 On the west side of the park, is Merida’s best Spanish restaurant, El Segoviano, the famous Los Almendros restaurant and the Museo del Arte Popular, the museum of Mexican popular arts and crafts.
 There is no market in the neighborhood, but the central Galvez mercado is only a few blocks to the south.
 There is definitely an extranjero presence in this neighborhood, with many a restored colonials and many more on the way.